 Our admissions representatives talk to students in situations like yours every day, and will prepare you with all of the opportunities, challenges, and expectations that come with an education at South University, Online Programs.

 South University is committed to protecting any personal information that you may

 Minimum Technology Requirements

 Web Browser Requirements:

-Windows Users: Courses are best viewed using one of the two latest releases of Microsoft Internet Explorer, Mozilla Firefox, or Google Chrome.
+Windows Users: The two latest releases of Microsoft Internet Explorer, Mozilla Firefox, or Google Chrome are supported.

-Mac Users: Courses are best viewed using one of the two latest releases of Apple Safari, Mozilla Firefox, or Google Chrome.
+Mac Users: The two latest releases of Apple Safari, Mozilla Firefox, or Google Chrome are supported.